wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "deleteAvatarForProject"

-    To delete an avatar from a project, use deleteAvatarForProject and specify the project key and avatar ID.
+    To delete an avatar from a project, use `deleteAvatarForProject` with the project key and avatar ID.

     <table>
         <tr>